The colorful symbols of Pixar's 'Coco'

 The characters in Coco don't stray too far from this style.
 The bodies were modified slightly to keep clothes from falling through stacks of bones and skulls were designed to show more expression.
 In contrast to Mexican folk art, which usually depicts the eyes of calaveras as black holes, Coco's characters have eyes and big brows to show more emotion.

-The faces of the ancestors have colorful designs etched into them around the eyes and shin, much like people in Mexican communities draw on their faces during Day of the Dead celebrations.
+The faces of the ancestors have colorful designs etched into them around the eyes and chin, much like people in Mexican communities draw on their faces during Day of the Dead celebrations.

 Alebrijes